Travel doesn’t have to be expensive.

 Get $25 off your first stay with the discount code FPERROTTA.

 For complex and international itineraries, I don’t have the knowledge or time to decipher airline point redemption systems.
 They’re intentionally obtuse so that you don’t redeem your points.
-In these cases, outsource the work to the experts at Flightfox.
+In these cases, buy your flights with credit card points, like Chase's, or outsource the work to the experts at Flightfox.
 Pay $75, tell them the points and programs that you use (tracked via AwardWallet below), and they’ll give you the best options for booking.

 Get your first ride free (up to $30) by signing up through the link above or using the code 99fm4.